mackenly/multiflux/README.md

 Cloud Multistreaming Platform Powered by Cloudflare Workers

 **Alert**
-This project is in development and may be unstable/buggy.
-Also, you'll need an API token from your cloudflare account to use it.
+🛑 This project is in development and may be unstable/buggy.
+Also, you'll need an API token from your cloudflare account to use it. **I'm currently waiting on Cloudflare D1 to release in order to take advantage of the database features that will be required for many of the planned features.**

 This project utilizes the [Cloudflare Workers](https://www.cloudflare.com/workers/), [Cloudflare Pages](https://pages.cloudflare.com/) and [Cloudflare Stream](https://www.cloudflare.com/products/cloudflare-stream/) APIs to create a multistreaming platform that can be self hosted on the edge.